How much compensation can I claim for an accident at a fairground/funfair?

 Fairground accidents UK wide usually come down to one thing: negligence.
 While amusement parks are largely safe, accidents do happen, and they often happen because the necessary risks have not been properly attended to.
 From carriages coming loose to electrical failures, there are many reasons why fairground accidents happen.
 You may have also been injured while you were not on a ride; this could be due to poor food hygiene or an unidentified trip hazard, for example.

 No matter what has happened, and no matter where you were – be it a seaside funfair UK or a traveling funfair UK, you will be able to make a successful injury claim, so long as the accident was not your fault.
 This is something we can help you to do.
 We have an exceptional reputation for securing the maximum amount of compensation for our clients.
 But first, take a look at our guide below for more information on funfair accidents and fairground accidents in the UK.
-You will find information on how to make a claim for fairground accidents, average compensation payouts for the worst fairground accidents, as well as minor accidents, and much more.
+You will find information on how to make funfair accident claims, average compensation payouts for the worst fairground accidents, as well as minor accidents, and much more.

-When making any type of claim, proof is very important.
+When making any type of fairground accident claims, proof is very important.
 Fortunately, most fairground accidents are caught on tape, as this video below shows.
 This video shows a common fairground ride.

 Parents can launch fairground accident claims on behalf of their children.
 If your child has been injured while at a fairground, you can make a claim for them.
 If you don’t do so, they will also have the option to make a claim themselves.
 They have three years from the date of their 18th birthday to do so.
 Of course, if your child is young, it is better to launch a claim now.
 The details will be fresh in your mind and it will be a lot easier to gather evidence.
 If you wait until your child becomes an adult, making a claim will be a lot more difficult, and your child may not realise they are entitled to compensation until it is too late.